Senior Executive Assistant

 Mark enjoys rally driving in his spare time.

-Amanda is HAPPA’s Equine and Data Services Manager.
-Amanda is responsible for the management of the Equine Action Team, comprising of Equine Inspectors and Loan Scheme Support Officers.
+Amanda is HAPPA’s Head of Equine Operations.
+Amanda is responsible for the management of the Equine Action Team, comprising of Equine Inspectors and Loan Scheme Support Officers, along with all operations on the yard and the yard team.
 Amanda processes any complaints the Charity receives and manages the administration of HAPPA’s Loan Scheme ensuring each equine stays in contact with HAPPA once it finds its Forever Home.

 Amanda brings to HAPPA a lifetime of experience with horses and is also responsible for equine administration and movements, liaising with Voluntary Inspectors carrying out HAPPA Inspections and assists with all equine related enquiries.

-Amanda holds a Level 5 Management Diploma and is the longest serving current employee at HAPPA.
+Amanda holds a Level 5 Management Diploma and is one of the longest serving employees at HAPPA.

 Jeanette is one of HAPPA’s Loan Scheme Support Officers and she has a lifetime of experience of equines, as well as experience of offering support and care.